To select graph data you can:

 Use the Pin/Release (Ctrl+P) toolbar icon to pin (or release) the position of selected nodes in the graph space.

-Use the list items in the Legend to select all nodes of a category or tag, all the edges of a relationship, or to select nodes or edges that include a listed value of a property.
+Use the list items in the Legend to select all nodes of one or more categories or tags, edges of a relationship, or to select nodes or edges that include one or more listed values of a property.

-Use the Select Visible Nodes toolbar icon to select nodes connected to selected edges or relationships.
+Use the Trace Neighbor and Select Visible Nodes toolbar icons to highlight and select a subgraph.

 Selecting using Shortcuts